rfingerlin9284/live_lean_pheonix/README.md

 # RICK PHOENIX: OANDA-ONLY ESSENTIALS

 ## System Overview
 This repository is a lean, production-ready version of the RICK PHOENIX trading system, focused exclusively on the OANDA platform.
 It is designed for robust, autonomous, and auditable live/practice trading, with all legacy, redundant, and non-essential code removed.
-Stubs for IBKR and Coinbase remain for future integration.
+Stubs for IBKR remain for future integration.

 ---